Through its International Migration Law Unit (IML), IOM works to strengthen and promote the Organization’s involvement in International Migration Law.

 Recognition of the rights of migrants and the need to respect, protect, fulfill, and promote these rights within the exercise of State sovereignty has been present in IOM’s constituent documents since the Organization’s foundation.
 The IOM Constitution, IOM Council decisions and policy documents, the 12-point strategy, IOM’s Strategic Vision and Migration Governance Framework (MiGOF), among others, provide a solid basis for the Organization’s work on IML and migration governance in line with international standards and the rule of law.

 The IML Unit’s main roles and activities include:

-Policy and Programming Support: The unit provides support to IOM missions.
-It coordinates, facilitates and serves as a focal point for the development and implementation of IML and IML-related project activities.
-In particular, the unit provides guidance and input (as well as trainings) on how to apply a rights-based approach to projects in line with supporting Principle 1 of the Migration Governance Framework (MiGOF).
+Project development and implementation support: The Unit provides support to IOM missions by serving as a focal point for the development and implementation of IML and IML-related project activities.
+In addition, the IML Unit provides guidance as well as training on how to apply a rights-based approach (RBA) to IOM programs and projects, in line with supporting Principle 1 of the MiGOF.

 - Sanremo – in collaboration with the International Institute of Humanitarian Law (IIHL);

-- Geneva – a four-day Geneva IML Course is designed for government officials, to familiarize them with the relevant international legal framework governing migration, including the rights and responsibilities of States and migrants.
+- Geneva – a four-day Geneva IML Course is designed for government officials, to familiarize them with the relevant international legal framework governing migration, including the responsibilities, obligations and rights of States and migrants.

-Legislative and Policy Review: The Unit assists governments to develop and implement migration legislation and procedures consistent with applicable international and regional standards.
-The objective is to strengthen the capacity of governments to govern migration more effectively and consistent with the rule of law.
-In this context, the Unit offers advice and information to governments considering the ratification of relevant international or regional treaties and provides legal consultancy and revision of national migration legislation for individual governments at their request
+Legislation and policy review: The Unit assists governments to analyse, develop and implement migration legislation and procedures consistent with applicable international and regional standards.
+The objective is to further develop the capacity of governments and provide effective tools to govern migration.
+In this context, the Unit offers advice, good practices and information to governments considering the ratification of relevant international or regional treaties and provides legal consultancy and review of national migration legislation for governments at their request.